-Providing my clients with the added peace of mind and trust is high on my list.
+Providing my clients with peace of mind and trust is high on my list.
 I am a member of the Guild of Master Craftsman.
 A body whose work it is to enable the public to distinguish the work of a qualified craftsman from those who are not.

 WHAT WAS IT LIKE WORKING IN THE FASHION INDUSTRY AND WHAT I ENJOYED MOST?

 I loved every minute.
 Its a tough industry to survive in and totally unforgiving if you don’t have what it takes.